May 2023 / INVESTMENT INSIGHTS

 Market Perspective

-- Key risks to global markets include a sharp decline in growth, central bank missteps, persistent inflation, liquidity shock, and geopolitical tensions.
+- Key risks to global markets include elevated geopolitical tensions, central bank policy missteps, and path of Chinese growth.

 Portfolio Positioning